 Investing in education is one of the most worthwhile things you can do.
 Yes, it’s expensive but certain careers depend on you receiving a Bachelors’s Degree.
-The good news is there are a range of options to cover the cost of college.
+The good news is there is a range of options to cover the cost of college.
 When it’s time to pay back your loans, there are several repayment programs to consider, such as opting for an income-driven repayment plan.

 Many people find that their student loans impact their finances, and it’s common to spend years trying to pay the debt off.
 As of 2018, student loan debt amounts to $1.5 trillion in the US, but there are numerous ways in which you can ease the financial burden of student loan repayments, including income-based student repayment loans.